 Safety Component Defects

 No driver or vehicle occupant anticipates being involved in an accident, but even those who have a healthy fear of a collision may hold out hope that safety equipment built into a vehicle will protect them from serious harm.
-Some of the safety equipment that may be installed in a car includes:
+Some of the safety equipment that may be installed in a car include:

 - Airbags